The main car park is on a slight slope. The overflow car park is level. Both are grass reinforced with plastic.

 Visitor centre and Café

-The visitor centre is 200m from the castle along a sloping tarmac and paved path.
+The visitor centre is 200m from the castle along a sloping tarmac and paved surface.

 The visitor centre is step-free.
 There is also level access to the café (view our menu).

 The Siege of Caerlaverock exhibition is also on the level.
-This includes an audio-visual presentation (no induction loop).
+This includes an audio-visual presentation.
+There is no induction loop.

-After the moat there is a short but steep (1:6 gradient) downward-sloping grass section.
+After the moat there is a short but steep (1:6 gradient) downwards grass section.

 Some rooms are reached via steps, but most of these can also be viewed from the path.
-Most such rooms have gravel surfaces.
+The majority of these rooms have gravel surfaces.